American Utopia: Commercial reception

-American Utopia became Byrne's first solo top 10 album on the Billboard 200, debuting at No. 3 with the equivalent of 63,000 copies sold in the United States.
+American Utopia became Byrne's first top 10 album on the Billboard 200, debuting at No. 3 with the equivalent of 63,000 copies sold in the United States.

-Adaptations
+Tour

-The release of the album was backed by a world tour that lasted from March to November 2018.
-The elaborate concert featured an empty stage surrounded by metal chains and a cast of twelve musicians (including Byrne himself) sporting bare feet and wearing identical gray suits.
-Cutting-edge technology in wireless audio, MIDI, lighting and real-time tracking was used to totally untether the musicians from any cables, allowing free movement and complex choreography like in Byrne's previous tours.
+The release of the album was backed by the American Utopia Tour, which lasted from March to November 2018.
+The elaborate concert featured an empty stage surrounded by metal chains and a cast of twelve musicians, including Byrne himself, sporting bare feet and wearing identical gray suits.
+Cutting-edge technology in wireless audio, MIDI, lighting and real-time tracking was used to totally untether the musicians from any cables, allowing free movement and complex choreography (developed by Annie-B Parson) like in Byrne's previous tours.
 In addition to songs from American Utopia, the setlist incorporated material from Byrne's solo catalogue, several hits by Talking Heads and a cover of Janelle Monáe's "Hell You Talmbout".
+The tour legs included North and South America, Europe, Oceania and a concert in Hong Kong.

+Other media

+Broadway show

 In September 2019, an altered version of the concert was previewed at the Colonial Theatre in Boston.
-It now featured small changes to the setlist and to the structure to achieve a format closer to that of a musical stage production.
+It featured small changes to the setlist and to the structure to achieve a format closer to that of a musical stage production.
 It premiered on Broadway at the Hudson Theatre in previews on October 4, 2019 and officially on October 20, closing on February 16, 2020.
 A second run, scheduled to start in September 2020, was postponed by the COVID-19 pandemic.
 It was eventually moved to the St. James Theatre, where it started on September 17, 2021 and ended on April 3, 2022.

+Cast recording

-A cast recording of the production titled American Utopia on Broadway was released in 2019 and received a Grammy Award for Best Musical Theater Album nomination.
-A documentary/concert film version of the Broadway production was directed by Spike Lee and released in late 2020, on HBO.
+A live recording of the Broadway production titled American Utopia on Broadway was released in 2019 and received a Grammy Award for Best Musical Theater Album nomination.

+Film

+A film version of the Broadway play was produced and directed by Spike Lee as a documentary/concert film, released in late 2020. debuting on HBO.

+Picture Book

 An homonymous picture book was released in late 2020, intended to be a companion piece to the Broadway show.
 The book includes words and lyrics by Byrne and illustrations by Maira Kalman.

 Track listing

-All songs written by David Byrne and Brian Eno, except where noted.